Is it rare being ticklish?

 Some people are more sensitive to touch than others, so skin sensitivity can play a role in how ticklish a person is.
 A person with a loss of feeling in a particular part of the body, or with desensitized nerves, would be less likely to experience the tickling response.

-READ ALSO: What are the main roles of an entrepreneur?
+READ ALSO: What are signs of a manipulative boyfriend?

 Why are we only ticklish in certain places?